BHSS Jewelry & Metals and Stained Glass

 Brass, Copper, Nickel sheet metal

-Brass wire, Copper wire, Nickel wire, try hardware stores in town
+Brass wire, Copper wire, Nickel wire, try hardware stores in town, Hobby Lobby has some metals packaged in the modelmaking section of the store.

 Powered by Create your own unique website with customizable templates.